| VORTECH, INC. ROTORBLADES Advantages Over Standard Rotor Blades |

 forward momentum of a rotor system necessary for achieving lift.
 Lift is

 the force that counteracts gravity.
-Parasitic drag in rotor blades is caused by
+Parasitic drag in rotorblades is caused by

 the wind resistance of structures that may be necessary for the assembly of the